University of California Health

-UC Health provides medical and clinical risk oversight to the campus Student Health and Counseling Service (SHCS) centers, ensuring that our campus health centers adhere to the highest standards of provider training and ongoing competency evaluations, patient accessibility, quality of care, electronic health records documentation, patient and client privacy, and patient satisfaction.
+University of California Health (UCH) provides medical and clinical risk oversight to the campus Student Health and Counseling Service (SHCS) centers, ensuring that our campus health centers adhere to the highest standards of provider training and ongoing competency evaluations, patient accessibility, quality of care, electronic health records documentation, patient and client privacy, and patient satisfaction.

 All University of California campuses are devoted to providing high-quality, accessible, cost-effective healthcare and counseling services to their students through a comprehensive approach.